snowfrogdev/100-days-of-code/log.md

 **Today's Progress**: Took a step back from WAVL trees and decided to implement a generic binary tree.

 **Thoughts** I know I've said this before but this weekend really showed me that context switching sucks.
 It feels like coding for only an hour is almost like not coding at all.
+So I coded for two and half hours and went to bed late.
+Tomorrow morning is going to be painful.

 ### Link(s) to work